MEDICAL SECOND OPINION

 • Corneal Damage: Cornea transplantation is performed in cases where the cornea is severely damaged due to trauma, infection, or other factors.
 The extent of damage can affect the success of the transplantation.

-• Type of Cornea Transplantation: Cornea transplantation can be performed as full or partial thickness corneal transplantation or endothelial transplantation.
+• Type of Cornea Transplantation: Cornea transplantation can be performed as complete or partial-thickness corneal transplantation or endothelial transplantation.
 The type of transplantation can affect the success and recovery process.

 • Compatibility between Recipient and Donor: Compatibility between the recipient and donor is essential for cornea transplantation.
 The donor cornea must be compatible with the recipient's cornea.
 Incompatibility can lead to transplant rejection.